serut/meteor-coverage/README.md

 If you want to, you can use this syntax, the following two commands are equivalent, but the second one is shorter and thus less typing error-prone

-    spacejam test-packages --coverage "out_lcovonly out_html" --driver-package practicalmeteor:mocha-console-runner
+    spacejam       [..] --driver-package practicalmeteor:mocha-console-runner
-    spacejam-mocha test-packages  --coverage "out_lcovonly out_html"
+    spacejam-mocha [..]"

+Same for meteor:

+    meteor       --driver-package practicalmeteor:mocha [...]
+    meteor-mocha

 You may notice that you can't execute `spacejam-mocha` on your terminal, that's because you installed it with the flag `--save-dev`.
-The executable is in fact located on the folder `./node_modules/.bin/`, which [is added to the PATH before node try to run spacejam-mocha](https://docs.npmjs.com/misc/scripts#path)
+The executable is in fact located in the folder `./node_modules/.bin/` and that's not mentioned inside the `package.json` because the `.bin` folder [is added to the PATH before node runs smth](https://docs.npmjs.com/misc/scripts#path)

 ## Advanced setup for CI